 Meet With an Admissions Officer

 We are happy to meet with visitors on weekdays during normal business hours to answer questions about Duke Law School and the admissions process.
 These are informational meetings; they are not part of the admissions process and are not evaluative interviews.
-If you would like to meet with an admissions representative, please contact the Office of Admissions in advance of your visit.
-Time slots for appointments fill up quickly and we are unable to accommodate same-day appointments or drop-ins.
-You may reach us by email (firstname.lastname@example.org) or phone (919-613-7020) or email (email@example.com).
+If you would like to meet with an admissions representative, please contact the Office of Admissions several business days in advance of your visit.
+Time slots fill up quickly and we are unable to accommodate same-day or drop-in appointments.
+You may reach us by email (firstname.lastname@example.org) or phone (919-613-7020).
 We will check the availability of our staff and respond accordingly.

 Law School Student-Guided Tours